Proof Fingerprints

-Every verified delta produces a proof hash that is deterministic, tamper-evident, and chain-linked.
+Every verified delta produces a proof fingerprint that can be checked later.

 Deterministic

-Given the same input data, the proof hash is always the same.
-There's no randomness, no timestamps mixed into the hash, no server-specific variation.
+Given the same input data, the proof fingerprint is always the same.
+There's no randomness, no timestamps mixed into the fingerprint, no server-specific variation.
 You can recompute it yourself and get the exact same result every time.

-Same delta payload → Same content hash → Same proof hash
+Same delta payload -> Same content fingerprint -> Same proof fingerprint

 This means verification is repeatable.
 Today, tomorrow, a year from now - the math always checks out.